-- Any expense, including a tax, which is eligible for a rebate, credit or refund such as Goods and Services Tax (GST) - In-kind - Any expenses not required for the execution of the project - Normal operating expenses associated with carrying out business operations - Extended warranties - Spare parts not used as part of the project - Expenses associated with lobbying - Financing charges, loan interest payments, bank fees and charges - Any compensation to any government employee for organizing or delivering parts of the project - Purchase of land, buildings and facilities, associated taxes and fees (e.g., land transfer tax) - Purchase of typical farm equipment (e.g., tractors, skid steers, combines, etc.) and related accessories and attachments - Normal, current or ongoing maintenance expenses - Cost of establishing a commercial operation or new farm yards - Cost of office renovations - Cost of sponsorship of seminars, conferences, workshops, events or initiatives
+- Any expense, including a tax, which is eligible for a rebate, credit, or refund such as Goods and Services Tax (GST) - In-kind - Any expenses not required for the execution of the project. - Normal operating expenses associated with conducting business operations. - Extended warranties - Spare parts not used as part of the project. - Expenses associated with lobbying. - Financing charges, loan interest payments, bank fees and charges

-- Multi-use items (e.g., items that are not directly related to the project activities, such as computers, printers, phones, cameras, pressure washers, general farm equipment, batteries, ATV, trucks, clothing and footwear, tools, fuel, etc.) - Any project-related activity that generates revenue during the implementation of the project - Expenses incurred for other projects - Any other expense deemed ineligible by the program administrator - Inventory items purchased prior to April 1, 2023.
+- Any compensation to any government employee for organizing or delivering parts of the project. - Purchase of land, buildings, and facilities, associated taxes and fees (e.g., land transfer tax) - Purchase of typical farm equipment (e.g., tractors, skid steers, combines, etc.) and related accessories and attachments. - Normal, current, or ongoing maintenance expenses - Cost of establishing a commercial operation or new farmyards - Cost of office renovations - Cost of sponsorship of seminars, conferences, workshops, events, or initiatives - Multi-use items (e.g., items that are not directly related to the project activities, such as computers, printers, phones, cameras, pressure washers, general farm equipment, batteries, ATV, trucks, clothing and footwear, tools, fuel, etc.) - Any project-related activity that generates revenue during the implementation of the project. - Expenses incurred for other projects. - Any other expense deemed ineligible by the program administrator. - Any expense incurred prior to April 1, 2023.